fastplotlib/fastplotlib/GOVERNANCE.md

 # fastplotlib governance

 The governance of fastplotlib applies to all fastplotlib related activities.
-This includes the fastplotlib github organization, all repositories under the fastplotlib github organization, as well as any events or workshops organized by members of the fastplotlib Leadership Team.
+This includes the fastplotlib GitHub organization, all repositories under the fastplotlib GitHub organization, as well as any events or workshops organized by members of the fastplotlib Leadership Team.

 ## Mission

 Leverage new graphics APIs and modern GPU hardware to create fast and interactive scientific visualizations using an expressive and elegant API.

-## Leadership team
+## Leadership Team

 ### Maintainers